bsalehe/Bioinformatics-projects/Current-projects/README.md

 - The cultural heritage of Britain’s herbal traditions: exploring Viking influences - Bespoke scripting: Prf.
 Julkie Hawkins

+- The effect of accelerated ageing on RNA transcript length - Dr. Sam Boateng

-One project has been completed and two were not completed due mostly the impact of coronavirus pandemic.
+One project has been completed and others were not completed due mostly the impact of coronavirus pandemic.